Candidates

 Connect your career goals with the values and mission of the company to prove a compelling case.

 Effectively engaging with the hiring manager leaves a lasting impression.
 Express genuine enthusiasm for the role and the company.
-Demonstrating empathy and strong interpersonal skills remains crucial, even in AI-assisted interviews.
+Demonstrating empathy in the workplace and strong interpersonal skills remains crucial, even in AI-assisted interviews.

 Active Listening